Dorset Collegiate

 Dorset Collegiate (officially called Dorset Collegiate High School) is a school in Pilley's Island, Newfoundland and Labrador, Canada.
-The principal is Mark Warren and the vice principal is Mark Walters.
+The principal is Danielle Winsor and the vice principal is Alex Hutchings.

 The school is in Division B of the 3A Provincial Slo-Pitch Tournament and Division A of the 3A Boys Volleyball Provincials.
 The school also participates in the annual Under 14/16/19 Atlantic Team Qualifier badminton tournament and the 3A Ball Hockey Tournament.
 In 1978, Dorset Collegiate participated in a student exchange program with Riverdale High School in Montreal, Quebec.
 In 2008, Dorset Collegiate hosted the annual review of the Royal Canadian Sea Cadets.
 In 2009, Courtney Woodford, a Dorset Collegiate student, won the Miss Talent title at the Miss Teen Newfoundland & Labrador Pageant.
 The school's 2009 graduation ceremonies were cancelled due to the death of Jonah Winsor, the captain of the school's hockey team.
 Winsor died in a single-vehicle accident near the school.
 He was driving a Kawasaki motorcycle at the time.